MicrosoftDocs/memdocs/sccm/core/clients/manage/cmg/plan-cloud-management-gateway.md

 - **Other certificates** may be required, depending upon your client OS version and authentication model.
 For more information, see [CMG certificates](/sccm/core/clients/manage/cmg/certificates-for-cloud-management-gateway).

-    - Starting in version 1802, you must configure all CMG-enabled [**management points to use HTTPS**](/sccm/core/clients/manage/cmg/certificates-for-cloud-management-gateway#bkmk_mphttps).
+    - In version 1802, you must configure all CMG-enabled [**management points to use HTTPS**](/sccm/core/clients/manage/cmg/certificates-for-cloud-management-gateway#bkmk_mphttps).

     - Starting in version 1806, when using the site option to **Use Configuration Manager-generated certificates for HTTP site systems**, the management point can be HTTP.
 For more information, see [Enhanced HTTP](/sccm/core/plan-design/hierarchy/enhanced-http).